 And the chicken isn’t the only thing to write home about.
 The rice and beans are spectacular.
 A lot of restaurants mail in these traditional sides, but not Pio Pio.
 The rice came out piping hot, and was well seasoned with saffron.
 The soupy red beans are yummy– they have a thick, creamy, juicy consistency, with delicious chunks and spicy note throughout.
 Our meal also came with these delectable side sauces: one white (garlicky goodness) and one green (spicy!), and they are a great addition to the chicken and beans.
 The green has this lovely slow burn, and the garlic is a bit more mild, but still packs the flavor.
-As a tip, not only are they great on top of your chicken and blended into your beans, but they are great dipping sauces for your plantains and tostones.
+As a tip, not only are the sauces great on top of your chicken and blended into your beans, but they are great for dipping your plantains and tostones.

 My second trip to Pio Pio was over the lunch hour, so unfortunately, no wine or sangria was involved.
-I decided to go with the salad with chicken (of course) for a lighter option, based on some reviews I read on Yelp and Urban Spoon (I also got a side of tostones, I could not resist!).
+I decided to go with the salad with chicken (of course) for a lighter option, based on some reviews I read on Yelp and Urban Spoon (I also got a side of to stones: I could not resist!).
 Wow!
 The salad is just as amazing as the chicken!

-Pio Pio must be all about quality, because what I got was a large salad, chock full of fresh chicken and what must have been a whole, fresh avocado.
+Pio Pio must be all about quality, because what I ordered large salad, chock full of fresh chicken and what must have been a whole, fresh avocado.
 It was splendid, and really hit the spot.
 The salad ingredients were fresh; the lettuce was good quality, and the avocado was ripe (in the perfect way where your knife slides right through).
 The salad dressing is a creamy, garlicky, tangy mixture, and paired perfectly with my chicken and avocado.
 And my tostones were again fresh and crispy.

 I like Pio Pio because it is authentic, friendly and casual.
 The food definitely reflects their Latin American roots, and it is a great spot to really take your time and enjoy your meal over a glass of sangria.
-From someone who doesn’t order chicken much when eating out: get the chicken!
+From someone who doesn’t order chicken much when eating out: Get the chicken!

 map & more